-- 1. The hearing administrator receives the incident documentation, charges the student with one or more violations of the Code of Conduct, and schedules the hearing. - 2.
-The accused student is contacted about the scheduled date and time of the hearing. - 3.
-When the hearing is convened, the hearing administrator explains their role in the hearing. - 4.
-The hearing administrator reminds the accused student and other participants (if present) about adherence to the Honor Code, and reminds the accused student about the standard of evidence used, which is preponderance of evidence. - 5.
-The hearing administrator presents the incident documentation. - 6.
-The hearing administrator reads the charges to the accused student, who pleads "Responsible" or "Not Responsible" after each charge.
-(If the accused student pleads "Responsible" to all charges, the hearing may move directly into the sanctioning phase.) - 7.
+- 1. Prior to the administrative hearing, the accused student is asked to attend a pre-hearing conference with an administrator.
+During the pre-hearing conference, available incident documentation is shared and the conduct process and procedures are explained. - 2.
+The accused student is contacted in writing about the scheduled date and time of the hearing. - 3.
+At the hearing, the hearing administrator reads the Code of Conduct charges to the accused student, who pleads "Responsible" or "Not Responsible" after each charge.
+(If the accused student pleads "Responsible" to all charges, the hearing may move directly into the sanctioning phase.) - 4.
+The accused student is invited to share their perspective of the incident, and to comment on any perceived errors or omissions in the incident documentation. - 5.
 The incident documenter (if present) and witnesses (if present) requested by the hearing administrator relate their perspectives of the incident.
-The accused student may question them - 8.
-The accused student relates their perspective of the incident. - 9.
-Witnesses (if present) requested by the accused share their perspectives of the incident.
-The accused student may question them.
+The accused student and the hearing administrator may question them. - 6.
+Witnesses (if present) requested by the accused student share their perspectives of the incident.
+The accused student and the hearing administrator may question them. - 7.
+The accused student is given the opportunity to hear all statements made by the incident documenter and by the witnesses. - 8.
+The hearing administrator deliberates whether or not the accused student is to be in violation of the charge(s).
+The hearing administrator may recall any individual to question them further.

-- 10. The accused student is given the opportunity to hear all statements made by the incident documenter and by the witnesses. - 11.
-The accused student is given the opportunity to make a closing statement. - 12.
-The hearing administrator deliberates whether or not the student is to be in violation of the charge(s).
-The hearing administrator may recall any individual to question them further. - 13.
-If the accused student is found "Responsible" for one or more charges, the hearing administrator considers sanctions.
-Sanctions are based on the incident documentation, statements made during the hearing, educational questions asked by the administrator, and any prior violations for which the accused has been found "Responsible." - 14.
+- 9. If the accused student is found "Responsible" for one or more charges, the hearing administrator considers sanctions.
+Sanctions are based on the incident documentation, statements made during the hearing, educational questions asked by the administrator, and any prior violations for which the accused has been found "Responsible." - 10.
 The hearing administrator states their decision to the accused student and reminds them about their right to appeal the hearing.
+The accused student also is sent the hearing administrator's decision in writing.